lfv89/norse.nvim/README.md

 ## Observations

-This is not a friendly configuration for beginners, it is meant for people who are already familiar with neovim and want to take it to the next level.
+This is not a friendly configuration for beginners, it is meant for people who are already familiar with Neovim and want to take it to the next level.
 That being said, I will gladly help anyone who wants to learn more about it.
 Just open an issue and I will get back to you as soon as possible.